TanStack/query/docs/src/pages/guides/ssr.md

 }
 ```

-As demonstrated, it's fine to prefetch some queries and let others fetch on the queryClient.
+As demonstrated, it's fine to prefetch some queries and let others fetch on the environment.
 This means you can control what content server renders or not by adding or removing `prefetchQuery` for a specific query.

 ## Using Other Frameworks or Custom SSR Frameworks